zer2/fantasy-basketball-optimizer/about/turnovers.md

   - Drafters A and B won, and were middling/bad in turnovers
   - Drafters C and D lost, and were middling/good in turnovers

-Putting these two arguments together make a seemingly solid case that investing in turnovers leads to bad performance.
+Putting these two arguments together makes a seemingly solid case that investing in turnovers leads to bad performance.
 However, this backwards-causality approach was not logical.
 It can easily be seen by viewing the results holistically that turnover weight was irrelevant; the better-supported driver of victory was minutes per game.

 ### Math